yunshenwuji/ScriptGrid/docs/README_EN.md

 ### Usage Steps

-1. **Select File**: Click the "Select Subtitle File" button to upload your file (supports .ass, .srt, .xlsx formats)
+1. **Select File**: Click the "Select Subtitle File" button to upload your file (supports .ass, .srt, .xlsx, .sup formats)
 2. **Choose Conversion Type**: The system will automatically recognize the file type and display available conversion options
 3. **Start Conversion**: Click the "Start Conversion" button
 4. **Download Result**: After conversion is complete, the file will automatically download to your device